Heming-Zhong/HemingZhong.github.io/content/about/index.md

 My overall project experience.
 Only some of the projects are open-source.

 1. [marknote](https://github.com/Heming-Zhong/marknote): A markdown editing application designed for iPadOS and written in SwitfUI;
+2. Pair-HMM-FA-GPU: GPU accelerated Pair Hidden Markov Model Forwarding Algorithm;
-2. multi-tier-io-cache: A hierarchical file data cache middleware to accelerate IO-intensive workloads on HPC infrastructures.
+3. multi-tier-io-cache: A hierarchical file data cache middleware to accelerate IO-intensive workloads on HPC infrastructures.
 This middleware enables POSIX level system call interception to be deployed in user space.
+4. HeteroHC: Data-driven acelerated HaplotypeCaller prototype on scalable heterogenous clusters.